ICEI-PUC-Minas-PMV-ADS/pmv-ads-2024-1-e1-proj-web-t1-pmv-ads-2024-1-e1-projtalentosnacionais/documentos/03-Metodologia.md

 ### Processos:
 Com a finalidade de subvidir as tarefas a serem executadas a cada membro do projeto, a equipe está utilizando o repositório  GitHub, utilizando as práticas do quadro Scrum que divide-se em:

 Product Backlog (Backlog do Produto): sua função é de serem descritas  as tarefas que serão executadas na determinada Sprint.
-As atividades  especificadas no decorrer do projeto são incorporadas englobadas no backlog do produto.
+As atividades  especificadas no decorrer do projeto são incorporadas e englobadas no backlog do produto.

 To Do: representa o Sprint do Backlog que esta sendo diligenciado.